D1533/crypto-attacks/README.md

-# Cryptography Attacks Repository
+## Cryptography Attacks Repository

-A collection of cryptographic attack implementations and proofs-of-concept in Python/SageMath.
+A collection of cryptographic attack implementations and proofs-of-concept in SageMath and Python

-# Requirements
+## Requirements
 - SageMath, Python
 - PyCryptodome